 Cons

-The three-piece golf balls contains a soft urethane cover, a second casing layer under the cover that flexes for maximum transfer of energy to the high speed and a low compression core.
+The three-piece golf balls contain a soft urethane cover, a second casing layer under the cover that flexes for maximum energy transfer at high speeds, and a low compression core.

-All of those listed components to the AVX can make a high handicapper’s head swim with confusion.
+All of those listed components of the AVX can make a high handicapper’s head swim with confusion.

 First, let’s look at the core of the AVX.

-The low compression core has been designed to help with cutting down shot height and boosting the distance of golf balls once it leaves the driver on the tee box.
+The low compression core has been designed to help cut down shot height and boost the distance of golf balls once they leave the driver on the tee box.

 The AVX is the antidote to those complaints.

-Once the golf balls are in the air, the multi-component thermoset cast urethane cover takes over.
+Once the golf ball is in the air, the multi-component thermoset cast urethane cover takes over.

 Well on the AVX, the cover is made from a soft urethane material that enhances the feel of the golf balls off the club face.